carlhuda/janus/README.md

   [Everyone who tried to convince me to use vim was wrong](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/)
 * Read this and other answers to a question about vim at StackOverflow:
   [Your problem with Vim is that you don't grok vi](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118)
+* Read the [Getting Started with Vim](http://www.sitepoint.com/getting-started-vim/) tutorial on SitePoint
+* Read the [Effective Rails Development with Vim](http://www.sitepoint.com/effective-rails-development-vim/) tutorial on SitePoint

 ## Modes